Assing96/CS-for-Business-Analytics/README.md

 The code is divided into 4 sections each section separated with a section number and dash line.
 An example is:
 " # Section 2-------------------------------------------------------------------------------------------------------------"

 - In Section 1 of the code, the data is imported and cleaned to increase the effectiveness of the algorithm.
+The cleaning procedure is explained under methods in the paper.